 All requests for transfer of credit to the Master of Divinity program must be approved by the Academic Dean.
-Normally, these credits must have been earned within the previous seven years at an accredited institution and have been judged to be equivalent to courses in the seminary's curriculum.
-The seminary will only accept transfer credits for courses in which the student earned a grade of C or higher.
-The seminary's Admissions Board decides for each admitted seminarian in conjunction with the sponsoring diocese or order the length of the seminarian's priestly formation program.
+Normally, these credits must have been earned within the previous ten years at an accredited institution and have been judged to be equivalent to courses in the seminary's curriculum.
+The seminary may not accept as transfer credits more than two-thirds of PSJS's required number (ATS Standard 3.12).
+The seminary will accept transfer credits only for courses in which the student earned a grade of B- or higher.
+The Rector, in consultation with the Academic Dean, the Admissions Board, and the sponsoring diocese or order, decides the length of the seminarian's priestly formation program.
 Seminarians with transferable credits must confer with their formators and the Academic Dean to determine their precise academic program.